Polish IBAN Generator

 What Is a Polish IBAN?

-IBAN in Poland works the same way as in every other EU country.
-Since February 2016, IBAN is the only account identifier required for euro transfers within the EU [9].
-Before that date, you also needed a BIC/SWIFT code.
+Since February 2016, IBAN is the only account identifier required for euro transfers within the EU[9].
+Before that, you also needed a BIC/SWIFT code.
 Today, IBAN alone is enough for SEPA payments, though banks outside Europe may still ask for the SWIFT code.

 Polish IBAN Format and Example

-Here is a Polish bank account number example in IBAN format, broken down by segment:
+Here is a Polish IBAN broken down by segment:

 PL 61 1020 1013 0000 0100 0023 4006